SunnieShen/CCST9077/README.md

 - **Twine game file** (.html)
 - README
 - CHSH simulation program (.html)
+- videos
+	- Quantum concepts(superposition, entanglement, steering)
+ 	- CHSH with simulation quantum measurement device

-- videos, graphs and drawings
+- graphs and drawings
 ##  AI Usage Statement
 AI tools were used for language polishing and structuring parts of this project description.
 All game concepts, narrative design, pedagogical framing, and quantum mappings are original work!